[Game Review] “Bondage Seductions”

 [Kink Product Review] Kinklab Obsidian Neon Wand Intensity Kit

-A word of safety warning: do not, for the love of all that is holy and good in the world, buy a knock-off neon wand from Amazon or Aliexpress or the like.
-We were lucky that ours (which I bought when I was young and uneducated!) has stayed in one piece and been reasonably safe, but there are all kinds of horror stories.
-Please, please, please buy your electro-sex gear from a reputable kink and BDSM gear supplier.
+A word of safety warning: please don’t buy a knock-off neon wand from places like Amazon, Aliexpress or Shein.
+I made this mistake when I was young and uneducated.
+We were fortunate that nothing bad happened, but please, please, please buy your electro-sex gear from a reputable kink and BDSM supplier.

-Essentially, a neon wand consists of the main wand handle, and various attachments called electrodes which are made of glass or conductive silicone.
-You plug your electrode into the wand, and then touch it to the body to transmit electricity across the skin.
-When switched on, the inside of the clear glass electrodes glows red or purple.
-How cool is that!?
-This video is a good visual if you want to see it in action (and hear the sound it makes!)
+A neon wand consists of the main wand handle and various attachments (sometimes called electrodes) which are made of glass or conductive silicone.
+When you plug an electrode into the wand and then touch it to the body, it transmits electricity across the skin.
+When switched on, the inside of the clear glass electrodes glows a bright colour, most commonly red or purple.
+This video is a good visual if you want to see and hear the Kinklab Neon Wand in action.

-There are lots of reasons people might enjoy electro play (sometimes called e-stim, electro-stim or electro-sex).
-For some, the sensation is relaxing or even meditative.
-Others are masochists and get off on the more painful end of the spectrum.
-For some people, these devices play into a medical kink.
-And for others again, i’s about conquering a fear or seeing how much they can take.
-The motivations are many and varied – as with most kinks.
-The only way to know why it makes a particular person tick is to ask them.
+There are lots of reasons why people might enjoy electro play (sometimes also called e-stim, electro-stim or electro-sex.)
+Some find the sensation pleasant, relaxing, or even meditative.
+Others are masochists and get off on pain.
+For some people, these devices play into a medical kink, while for others it’s about conquering a fear or seeing how much they can take.
+As with most kinks, the motivations are as varied as the people who partake.

-The Obsidian Neon Wand Intensity Kit is a bundle put together by the good folks at Stockroom (purveyors of kinky goodness extraordinaire) and it’s an electro play lover’s dream!
-It consists of the neon wand and two attachments – the Electro-Whip and the Flex Capacitor, both made from conductive silicone.
+The Obsidian Neon Wand Intensity Kit is a bundle that consists of the neon wand and two attachments: the Electro-Whip and the Flex Capacitor, both made from conductive silicone.

 The Electro-Whip is actually a small flogger, with ten falls made of conductive silicone.
-You are not supposed to hit hard with it!
+This is not a toy for hard impact.
 Despite the name and design, this “whip” is more designed for dragging across the body, leaving a trail of sparks wherever it goes.
-You can strike with it gently, but again, think “stroke” rather than “whack”.
-If you want to hit someone hard, get out an ordinary flogger.
+You can strike with it gently, but again, think “stroke” rather than “strike.”

 It’s a stingy fucker!
 The high number of contact points on the body all at once and their small surface area means this one delivers a lot of bite.

-Electro play, done with the proper kit and a bit of common sense, is actually fairly low risk!
-But of course, like any BDSM activities, there are some risks and knowledge is your first and greatest line of defense.
-This is not an exhaustive list (I Am Not A Doctor!) and you must always do your research, but as a starting point here are some of the major safety points you need to be aware of:
+As with all BDSM activities, there are some risks inherent in electro-play.
+Knowledge is your first and greatest line of defense.
+This is not an exhaustive list and I am not a doctor, so please do your own research before you start playing, but as a starting point here are some of the key safety points you need to be aware of:

-• Again, for the love of god, buy a genuine device from a reputable supplier!
+• Again, please buy a genuine device from a reputable supplier.

 • Check your cords before play.
 If any of them are frayed or look damaged, do not use the device.

-• Store your device in a dry place and never, ever get it wet or use it in a damp environment such as a bathroom.
+• Store your device in a cool, dry place.
+Don’t get it wet or use it in a damp environment such as the bathroom.
 Make sure your skin is completely dry before you begin playing.
-Come on guys, we all know water and electricity aren’t friends, don’t we!?
+Come on folks, we all learned in primary school that water and electricity don’t mix, didn’t we?

 • Check the voltage/ampage and make sure you are using an appropriate converter for your country’s outlets, if relevant.